appblue/clojure-jdbc-starter/README.md

-# clj-jdbc
+# clojure-jdbc-starter

-A Clojure library designed to ... well, that part is up to you.
+A Clojure starter/example code for connecting to PostgreSQL using next.jdbc driver

 ## Usage

-FIXME
+It is a note to myself, so can be reused in future project.
+The main goal was to "document" simple use case for connecting to db and setting up the dependecies.

 ## License